aayushrautela/proxyselfhost/home_server_config.md

 2. **Ensure services you want to expose** (e.g., web server, NAS) are running on your home server.
 3. **Test the connection** by pinging the home server from the VPS to ensure it's reachable.

+> If you cant ping the home server, its a good idea to use `traceroute` to check where the issue might be.
 ---

 ### [Part 3:Setting up host forwarding](NGINX_config.md)